Frequently Asked Questions

 Opening of a non-resident company bank account has the following stages:

-2. Receipt of company B card: Company is registered in the Commercial Register.
+- Obtaining the company’s B-card: the company is registered in the Commercial Register.

-4. Each bank conducts an audit against non-resident board members.
-The answer of the bank largely depends on the plans of your company in Estonia.
-The audit of the bank takes up to 10 business days.
+- Each bank conducts a review of non-resident board members.
+The bank’s decision largely depends on your company’s plans in Estonia.
+The review process may take up to 30 business days.

 The prerequisite for registration as a person liable to value-added-tax in Estonia (KMKR, VAT number) is the availability of active business in Estonia or the European Union.